kshitijk4poor/GSoC-report/README.md

 #### Merged Code

-During Google Summer of Code, I made several significant contributions that are now integral to Artemis:
+During Google Summer of Code, I made several significant contributions that are now integral to Artemis and actively used in real scans at CERT Polska, enhancing the security of the Internet:

-- [X] **Subdomain Enumeration Module**: Developed a robust subdomain enumeration module that substantially enhances Artemis's ability to uncover potential vulnerabilities related to undiscovered subdomains, thereby improving the comprehensiveness of the security assessments (PR [#1054](https://github.com/CERT-Polska/Artemis/pull/1054)).
+- [X] **Subdomain Enumeration Module**: Developed a robust subdomain enumeration module that substantially enhances Artemis's ability to uncover potential vulnerabilities related to undiscovered subdomains, thereby improving the comprehensiveness of the security assessments.
+This module is now a critical component in real-world scans, directly contributing to the identification and mitigation of security risks (PR [#1054](https://github.com/CERT-Polska/Artemis/pull/1054)).
 - [X] **User Interface Revamp**: Recognized the outdated UI as a barrier to usability.
-Led a comprehensive redesign, resulting in a more intuitive and user-friendly interface that enhances the user experience (PR [#1197](https://github.com/CERT-Polska/Artemis/pull/1197)).
+Led a comprehensive redesign, resulting in a more intuitive and user-friendly interface that enhances the user experience.
+This improvement has been pivotal in facilitating more effective security assessments, making it easier for users to navigate and utilize the tool (PR [#1197](https://github.com/CERT-Polska/Artemis/pull/1197)).

 #### Code Under Review